Vyral/Gene_Agustin_Blog/_posts/2018-02-15-what-determines-the-cost-of-your-home-insurance.md

 You can also look at the amount of coinsurance.
 The higher the deductible is, the lower the premium will be.
 However, Mike says that you have to be comfortable with the amount of money you might have to come up with out of pocket should there be a total loss.

-If you have any other questions for Mike, you can reach him.
+If you have any other questions for Mike, you can reach him at (916) 520-6786.
 As always, if you have any questions for us, just give us a call or send us an email.
-We would be happy to help you!<br>
+We would be happy to help you!